-One study took adults in their 60s and 70s who practiced tai chi three times a week for 12 weeks (60-minute classes).
+One study looked at adults in their 60s and 70s who practiced tai chi three times a week for 12 weeks (60-minute classes).
 These adults were given a battery of physical-fitness tests to measure balance, muscular strength and endurance, and flexibility before and after the 12 weeks.
 After just six weeks, statistically significant improvements were observed in balance, muscular strength, endurance, and flexibility measures.
 Improvements in each of these areas increased further after 12 weeks.
 The authors of the study concluded that tai chi is a potent intervention that improved balance, upper- and lower-body muscular strength and endurance, and upper- and lower-body flexibility in older adults.

 Aerobic capacity diminishes as we age, but research on traditional forms of aerobic exercise show that it can improve with regular training.
-In another meta-analytic study, researchers looked at seven studies focusing on the effects of tai chi on aerobic capacity in adults (average age 55 years).
+In another meta-analysis study, researchers looked at seven studies focusing on the effects of tai chi on aerobic capacity in adults (average age 55 years).
 The investigators found that individuals who practiced tai chi for one year (classical yang style with 108 postures) had higher aerobic capacity than sedentary individuals around the same age.
-The authors state that tai chi may be an additional form of aerobic exercise.
+The authors state that tai chi may be a form of aerobic exercise.

 Walking speed decreases with age and research suggests that it may be associated with an increased risk of falling.
 In one study, however, it was found that individuals who practiced tai chi walked significantly more steps than individuals who did not.
 Walking has clearly been associated with a decreased risk of cardiovascular disease, diabetes, and other chronic illness, and so if tai chi can improve walking, then it's certainly worth giving it a try.